-NURSING STUDENT CODE OF CONDUCT based on the handbook Purpose
+NURSING STUDENT CODE OF CONDUCT

+Purpose

-South Plains College Nursing Programs expects all students will behave responsibly and in a way that reflects favorably upon themselves, the college and the nursing profession.
+South Plains College Nursing Programs expects that all students will conduct themselves responsibly and in a manner that reflects favorably upon themselves, the college as well as the nursing profession.
 When a student does not act responsibly and violates the college policies, rules, regulations, or standards of conduct, formal disciplinary action may result.
 The conduct process reflects the nursing department's desire that students maintain high standards and present themselves as professionals.